Har Har Mahadev: Marketing and release

 The teaser of the film was released on 4 March 2022, which included a voice-over given by Raj Thackeray.
 The trailer of the film was released on 10 October 2022 and received 5 million views in less than 24 hours on YouTube.

 Theatrical

 The film was released theatrically on 25 October 2022.
-It also became the first Marathi film to be released in Tamil, Telugu and Kannada languages.
+It also became the first Marathi film to be released in Hindi, Tamil, Telugu and Kannada languages.

 Home media

 The film was released on 9 December 2022 on ZEE5.

 Reception

 Har Har Mahadev met with critical acclaim, with emphasis on the direction, the cast's performance, cinematography, visual effects, and emotional weight.

 Subhash K Jha of IWM Buzz gave 4 out of 5 stars and wrote, “Go for this disarming tryst with history with open arms.
 It is an experience of a lifetime.
 Powerful and persuasive, with some sequences designed to cause goosebumps.”
 Shalmesh More of Koimoi.com rated the film 3.5 out of 5 stars and wrote “Har Har Mahadev is driven by a story that has already been told but still deserves your watch on the big screen due to its emotional treatment.
 It's more than a war drama!”
 Mihir Bhanage of The Times of India gave the film 3 out of 5 stars and said, “The film succeeds in creating a big-screen spectacle, but the repeat value in the story dampens the spirit.”

 Shaheen Irani of OTTplay rated 3 out of 5 stars and wrote, “Har Har Mahadev is a cinematic brilliance in the last hour of the film.
 Up to that point, you are only trying to figure out where the story is headed and where it will lead to.
 Even then, although the visuals are beyond appealing, the music is not.”
 Mayur Sanap of Rediff.com calls it an “emotionally-charged war drama” and appreciated the cast.
 Overall he wrote “Har Har Mahadev is not without flaws and had the potential for much more.
 But credit to Director Deshpande for attempting to make the tale layered and emotionally moving.” with a rating of 2.5 out of 5 stars.

 Sameer Ahire of Movie Talkies criticised the direction but appreciated Kelkar, Khanvilkar, and Sanjeev's performance and wrote, “Sharad Kelkar's Electrifying Act Saves The Mediocre Vision Of Abhijeet Deshpande In This Legendary Tale.”
 He gave 2.5 stars out of 5.
 Likewise, Film Information gave positive reviews, noting Deshpande's impactful direction, dialogues, and Sadineni's camerawork but criticised the editing.